Image

 • Sexual Exploitation of a Minor: Filming, photographing, or being involved in any aspect of the creation process of child pornography.

-If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte right now at (314) 900-HELP or reach out to us online.
+If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Barry County, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
 You need an experienced advocate on your side to protect your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in Barry County, MO | Barry County, MO Criminal Defense | Combs Waterkotte

-What Are the Penalties for Child Pornography in Barry County, MO?
+What Are the Legal Ramifications for Child Pornography in Barry County, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Barry County, MO if any of the following conditions are met:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in Barry County, MO if you:

 • Possess more than 20 obscene still images